wso2-extensions/identity-outbound-auth-github/docs/README.md

    Note that a successful login message appears in Travelocity.

    <img src="images/Travelocity_Successful_Login.png" alt="Travelocity user consent management"/>

+   > **Tip** If you have not setup public profile information in your Github account, the claim details will appear as `null`.

    Note that a new user is added in to the [Github application](https://github.com/settings/applications/) you created.